Why the “Land of the Free” has the world’s largest prison population.

-- The 13th – This is an incredible documentary on Netflix that looks at the criminal justice system in the US and traces how our current discriminatory policies have their roots in slavery.
+- The 13th – This is an incredible documentary on Netflix that looks at the criminal justice system in the US.
+It traces systematic racism and how our current discriminatory policies have their roots in slavery.

 - Human Rights Watch – They have a whole section on juvenile justice and children’s rights with tons of great articles and reports about this issue in countries around the world.

 - Kids for Cash – This movie tells the story of a judge who received millions of dollars for sentencing over 3,000 youth to a private prison.

 - American Civil Liberties Union (ACLU) – “For almost 100 years, the ACLU has worked to defend and preserve the individual rights and liberties guaranteed by the Constitution and laws of the United States”.

 - Equal Justice Initiative (EJI) – “The Equal Justice Initiative is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.”

 Thanks for reading!